 There are various modalities that may assist in the recovery from a brachial plexus injury.
 Chiropractic evaluation may be performed to identify the area of the cervical spine that is involved in nerve impingement.
 Chiropractic adjustments to the affects spinal segment relieves pressure on the nerves, allowing for full comfort and range of motion.
 Acupuncture is a reliable therapy that is often used to minimize inflammation and encourage faster healing.
 Finally, physical therapy may be recommended for the treatment of brachial plexus injury.
 Prescribed exercises and stretches focus on maximizing the strength and flexibility of the structures around the affected joints.

-Advanced Physical Medicine & Rehabilitation provides friendly care in Lake Como, Brick, Edison, Red Bank, and other cities of Monmouth County.
+Advanced Physical Medicine & Rehabilitation provides friendly care in Belmar, Brick, Edison, and other cities of Monmouth County.
 To locate an office near you or learn more about the services provided by our experienced therapists, Contact us today.